iifl-logo

 HEB Aircraft battery was type tested and approved for bulk manufacture in the year 1981.
 Over the years, design features and product range for all the three services have been constantly upgraded to suit Indian conditions and improvements in life achieved through in-house R&D.

 Silver Zinc Batteries, Nickel Cadmium Batteries and Silver Chloride Magnesium batteries designed, developed and manufactured by HEB are power sources intended for high-rate critical applications.
 These batteries are very strategic in nature and custom-designed for use in aviation, torpedo propulsion, Satellite Launch vehicles and Army Battle Tanks.
-The demand for our batteries is not regular in nature, as the ordering schedule is cyclic and also not in large quantities (volume based) since the application is for strategic Defence use.
+The demand for our batteries is not regular in nature, as the ordering schedule is cyclic and also not in large quantities (volume based) since the application is for strategic Defence use, more as a deterrent.

 ii.
 OPPORTUNITIES AND THREATS Opportunities